-One hurt after shooting at courthouse in St. Mary Parish
+Person fatally shot during 'struggle' in St. Mary courtroom, police say

 Latest Weather Blog

-FRANKLIN - A person was shot at a Louisiana courthouse Monday morning.
+FRANKLIN - A person was shot and later died at a hospital after a confrontation involving a sheriff's deputy inside a Louisiana courtroom Monday morning.

 The St. Mary Parish Sheriff's Office said the shooting happened shortly before 9 a.m. at the parish courthouse in Franklin.
+KATC reports that a deputy was involved in the shooting and that the person who was shot was "in custody" at a hospital prior to their death.

-The victim was taken to a hospital by ambulance, but no other details on that person's condition were immediately available.
+The shooting reportedly stemmed from a "struggle" in the courtroom, but no other details were immediately shared.

 Trending News

 Louisiana State Police has been called in to investigate the shooting.
-No other details are available at this time.

 More News